jsnelders/jsnelders/README.md

 - ⚡ Fun fact: ...
 -->

-I've a Full StackOverflow Developer from the Land Down Under.
+I'm a veteran Full StackOverflow Architect & Developer from the Land Down Under.

-I'm currently a Co-Founder and Head of Development as a brand spanking new Australian startup.
-We're going to revolutionise how time tracking and timesheets work.
-Ethically _and_ usefully.

 I build software with: